 Top 10 Hanoi Tourist Attractions

-If you are looking for top things to do and to see in Hanoi, where ancient and proudly preserved Vietnamese culture is felt most keenly by foreign and domestic visitors, and progress wrestles with tradition in different districts of the city.
+If you are looking for the Best Tourist Attractions in Hanoi Vietnam, where ancient and proudly preserved Vietnamese culture is felt most keenly by foreign and domestic visitors, and progress wrestles with tradition in different districts of the city.
 Hanoi is actually over 1000 years old since 1010 so the wealth of history here is mind boggling: temples, ancient citadels, unique theatre and stunning wilderness just outside the city all offer fun-filled days in Vietnam’s capital.
 Make sure to visit as many of these attractions in Hanoi as possible because they all offer entertainment, beauty and education at different turns.
-Enjoy our list of Top 10 Things to Do in Hanoi below.
+Enjoy our list of 10 Best Tourist Attractions that should not be missed in Hanoi below:

 Opening Hours: Daily 8:00 – 12:30 & 13:30 – 19:30